9 Things Your Tongue Is Trying to Tell You About Your Health

 6. Blisters or red lesions

-7. Burning tongue
+7. Burning sensation

 A burning sensation in your tongue may be the result of a series of significant hormonal changes.
 Typically, this may happen during menopause.

-If you think you may be allergic to it, try changing toothpaste and seeing if that solves your problem.
+If you think you may be allergic to it, try changing your toothpaste and seeing if that solves your problem.

 8. Painful ulcers